MrSlimeDiamond/p2-hideandseek/README.md

 Replace countdown with how long the seeker will wait at the start of the map (in seconds)
 Note: must be at least 3 seconds

-To play fair as a hider, if you're found, type "found" in console, or press Y (default bind), the bind can be changed in hider.cfg
+To play fair as a hider, if you're found, type "found" in console.

 Have fun!